ShaikhInaam/spring_web_app/README.md

-### A SpringBoot Application with Web socket
+### A SpringBoot Application with BoneCP

-Spring boot 2 - Hibernate 5 - Spring MVC - Spring bean validations - Spring Rest Controllers
+Demonstrates how to set up a connection pool with BoneCP in a SpringBoot application.

-### Screens
+### To run the application

-Login - Registration - Web chating page
+`mvn clean package && java -jar target/springbootbonecpds.jar`